DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 2D Artist & Narrative Designer Meeting Notes.md

 ### Portraits

 > Something that we need to revisit is the color of the portal affecting the portraits.
-We should probably add a blue rim light or something to the character portrits
+We should probably add a blue rim light or something to the character portraits to show that the characters are in the portal.

 - Allister is a pretty confident guy and that can come through a little more in the portrait
 	- Turn up Allister's mouth a little bit to show this